fioncat/kube-ansible/README.md

 106.75.0.4 node=10.0.0.4
 ```

-In the example above, `106.74.0.*` is the external IP used for `ansible` remote login to the nodes, and `10.0.0.*` is the intranet IP used for internal access within the cluster.
+In the example above, `106.74.0.*` is the external IP used for Ansible remote login to the nodes, and `10.0.0.*` is the intranet IP used for internal access within the cluster.

 ## Cluster Configuration